OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    In addition - it have special Boot Manager support (as OS/2 MBR).

-   MBR code for GPT disks searches for 1st partition with "BIOS Bootable" attribute ON (google UEFI Wiki about it) and then launch it.
-But, if partition is completely above 2Tb border - only exFAT supports booting from it.
+   MBR code for GPT disks searches for 1st partition with "BIOS Bootable" attribute ON (google UEFI Wiki about it) and then launches it.
+It should work for any partition, _started_ below 2Tb border.
+If partition starts above 2Tb - only exFAT able to boot from it.

    You can set "BIOS Bootable" attribute via "gpt" command or "sysview" app.